What are Black-owned banks and how to support them?

 “While true that these institutions have a propensity for serving minorities, they also serve the needs of any people who desire to do business with them,” Kelly says.

-Because Black-owned banks serve an essential role in building wealth in minority communities — but are declining in number — these institutions need support on a policy level, too, says Neal of the Urban Institute.
+Because Black-owned banks serve an essential role in building wealth in minority communities — but have declined in number — these institutions need support on a policy level, too, says Neal of the Urban Institute.

 “Calling your member of Congress is one key way of putting that on his or her mind,” Neal says.
 “It’s an inexpensive, immediate step people can take, particularly since this is an election year.”

-Another digital option is newly formed Greenwood, a financial services company with plans to offer online-only banking products.
-The Black-owned company provides five meals to a food insecure family whenever an account is opened.
-Customers can automatically round up spare change from purchases to support organizations such as the NAACP or the United Negro College Fund (UNCF)
+Another digital option is recently formed Greenwood, a financial services company offering online-only banking products.
+The Black-owned company provides five meals to a food-insecure family whenever an account is opened.
+Customers can also automatically round up spare change from purchases to support organizations such as the NAACP or the United Negro College Fund (UNCF).

 How to switch banks

 Even though not all areas of the country have a Black-owned bank, you can find an institution where you can open an account online.
-One such website is Mighty Deposits, which allows you to search for banks owned or led by Black Americans.
+One website to find these banks is Mighty Deposits, which allows you to search for banks based on a number of criteria, including where they operate and whether they’re Black-owned or led.

 “Black banks, by themselves, are by no means the panacea to closing the racial wealth gap or ending systemic racism,” Coward says.
 “However, they can be a tool, an arrow in the quiver and part of a multipronged approach to improving the financial stability and, ultimately, the financial literacy of communities in need.”

-–Staff writer Matthew Goldberg contributed to this article.
+–Matthew Goldberg and Rene Bennett contributed to this article.

 –With additional reporting by Autumn Cafiero Giusti.